Ohio to temporarily rename state park after Joe Burrow

 Ohio Gov. Mike DeWine announced Monday, Feb.
 7 he would be temporarily renaming Burr Oak State Park in Glouster, Ohio to Burrow Oak State Park after the former LSU and current Cincinnati Bengals quarterback.

-Glouster is about 15 miles north of Burrow’s hometown of Athens, Ohio.
+Burr Oak State Park is about 25 miles north of Burrow’s hometown of Athens, Ohio.

 RELATED - MADE IN THE PLAINS: Parents, coaches explain why Joe Burrow was destined to lead